tapexyz/tape/README.md

 ## 🔭 What's inside?

-This turborepo uses [Pnpm](https://pnpm.io/) as a package manager.
+This monorepo uses [Pnpm](https://pnpm.io/) as a package manager.
 It includes the following apps and packages:

 ### 🏗️ Apps